-" BIOL 4190H: Biology of Physical Activity (Sc) Examines the physical and biochemical

-Examines the physiological and biochemical adaptations to acute and chronic exercise with specific emphasis placed upon the oxygen transport system.
+" BIOL 4190H: Biology of Physical Activity (Sc) Examines the physiological and biochemical adaptations to acute and chronic exercise with specific emphasis placed upon the oxygen transport system.
 The effects of a variety of conditions including age, gender, environmental conditions, and disease on these adaptations are also considered.
 Prerequisite: 10.0 university credits including BIOL 1051H or 3830H, or permission of instructor.